tencentyun/intlcloud-documents/product/安全/手游安全/接入指引/手游反作弊 C 接入指引_intl.md

 ![](https://mc.qcloudimg.com/static/img/b48aeb6b30b9c689ca5e56357a0c72b3/image.png)
 3. After adding tp2.jar, select it in "Order and Export".
 ![](https://mc.qcloudimg.com/static/img/e19cbe55f0997e7bdb68eeef275a1fb4/image.png)
-4. Add a reference to libtersafe2.so to the location where the android project loads the so file of the game.
+4. Add a reference to libtersafe2.so at the location where the android project loads the .so file of the game.
 >**Note:**
-> libtersafe2.so should be loaded prior to the loading of the so file of the game.
+> libtersafe2.so should be loaded prior to the loading of the .so file of the game.

 ### Modify Android.mk
 1. Add the following code in jin/android.mk to load libtersafe2.so.